-descends to an isomorphism from the moduli space of unitary gauge equivalence classes of Hermitian connections satisfying~\eqref{eq:Fom}, which can be identified with the torus $H^1(X;\i\R)/H^1(X;2\pi\i\Z)$, to the Jacobian of holomorphic structures on~$E$.
-This isomorphism is analogous to the correspondence between symplectic and complex quotients in GIT. \end{remark}
+defines a holomorphic structure on~$E$.
+Conversely, for every holomorphic structure on~$E$ there exists a complex gauge transformation~${g:X\to\C^*}$ and a Hermitian connection~$\nabla$ on~$E$ such that~${\bar\p^\nabla=g\circ\bar\p\circ g^{-1}}$ and~${F^\nabla = \frac{\i}{\hbar}\om}$.
+In other words, the map~${\nabla\mapsto\bar\p^\nabla}$ descends to an isomorphism from the moduli space of unitary gauge equivalence classes of Hermitian connections satisfying~\eqref{eq:Fom}, which is isomorphic to the torus $H^1(X;\i\R)/H^1(X;2\pi\i\Z)$, to the Jacobian of holomorphic structures on~$E$.
+This isomorphism is analogous to the correspondence between symplectic and complex quotients in~GIT. \end{remk}

-\begin{corollary} \rm Assume $\P(V)$ is equipped with a $\rG^c$-action, Fubini--Study form $\om$, and moment map $\mu$ as in Section~\ref{sec:STAG} and let $X$ be a complex submanifold of $\P(V)$.
-Then $(X,\om,\mu)$ is rational. \end{corollary}
+\begin{cor} \rm Assume $\bbP(V)$ is equipped with a $\rG^c$-action, Fubini--Study form $\om$, and moment map $\mu$ as in Chapter~\ref{ch:STAG} and let $X$ be a $\rG$-invariant complex submanifold of $\bbP(V)$.
+Then $(X,\om,\mu)$ is rational. \end{cor}

 \begin{proof} Condition~(A) holds as was noted in the text immediately after Definition~\ref{def:stable}.
-That condition~(B) holds follows by inserting the formula~\eqref{eq:Vmu} for the moment map in equation~\eqref{eq:muaction} and choosing $u:\R/\Z\to\rU(V)$ to be a standard generator of the fundamental group. \end{proof}
+That condition~(B) holds follows by inserting the formula~\eqref{eq:Vmu} for the moment map in equation~\eqref{eq:muaction} and choosing $u:\R/\Z\to\rG\subset\rU(V)$ to be a loop of the form~${u(t)=\exp(t\xi)}$ with~${\xi\in\Lambda}$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:LIFT}] Part~(i) follows directly from Chern--Weil theory and the classification of complex line bundles by their first Chern class.
 The proof of part~(ii) has two steps.